 That its merit never deserts it.

 Like all animals, we have an innate difficulty actually seeing life impartially.
 To do so would be unnatural.
-Like all animals, we are biologically set up to notice differences more than similarities — it’s survival 101.
-(See Balancing Difference With Similarity.)
-Indeed, sensing distinction is how the nervous system’s neurons function.
+Like all animals, we are biologically set up to notice differences more than similarities â itâs survival 101.
+(See Balancing Difference With Similarity, p.120.)
+Indeed, sensing distinction is how the nervous systemâs neurons function.
 It is distinction, not similarity, which stimulates neurons.
-Having perception so skewed to see differences makes us innately biased, partial and very un-enlightened.
-For humans, unlike other animals, this causes us great difficulty.
+Having perception so skewed to see differences makes us innately biased and very un-enlightened.
+For humans, unlike other animals, this causes us difficulty.
 As chapter 71 cautions, Not to know yet to think that one knows will lead to difficulty.
-Actually, it is more serious than that, as the more literal translation reveals, Realizing I don’t’ know is better; not knowing this knowing is disease.
-This explains why we, unlike other animals, feel a need for salvation, be that Enlightenment, being ‘born again’, getting drunk, or ______(you name it)!
+Actually, it is more serious than that, as the more literal translation reveals, Realizing I donâtâ know is better; not knowing this knowing is disease.
+This explains why we, unlike other animals, feel a need for salvation, be that Enlightenment, being born again, doing drugs, getting drunk, or whatever!

-Chapter 56’s reference to Mysterious sameness is useful for it shows us a way to transcend this difficulty — this disease — to a certain extent provided we truly want that.
-I find regarding everything I see as merely a symptom of some deeper underlying forces usually points me in that direction and gives me a better chance of tapping into what chapter 14 calls the thread running through the way.
+Chapter 56âs reference to Mysterious sameness is useful for it shows us a way to transcend this difficulty â this disease â to a certain extent provided we truly want that.
+I find regarding everything I see as merely a symptom of some deeper underlying forces usually points me in that direction and gives me a better chance of channeling what chapter 14 calls the thread running through the way.

-Finally, in all this talk of enlightenment it is important to concede that enlightenment doesn’t make us non-human.
-It doesn’t change us, not our DNA, or the emotions than flow from DNA’s instruction set.
-Our core emotions and our original nature is left untouched.
-Enlightenment essentially neutralizes who we think we are, and in doing so returns us to our original nature.
+Finally, along with this talk of enlightenment itâs essential to recognize that enlightenment doesnât make us less human.
+It doesnât change us, our DNA, or the emotions than flow from DNAâs instruction set.
+Our core emotions and our original nature remain unaffected.
+Enlightenment simply and essentially neutralizes who we think we are, and in doing so returns us closer to our original nature.
 Chapter 16 describes it beautifully:

-Returning to one’s original nature doesn’t mean you arrive at a life of blissful ease.
-That, like Santa Clause, is a myth, helpful to those who need it.
-In truth, difficulty and ease are inextricably linked; The difficult and the easy complement each other as chapter 2 puts it.
-Obviously, as chapter 73 confides, even the sage treats some things as difficult.
+Returning to oneâs original nature doesnât mean life becomes blissful ease.
+That ideal, like the myth of Santa Claus, is only helpful to those who need it.
+In truth, difficulty and ease are inextricably linked.
+The difficult and the easy complement each other as chapter 2 puts it.
+Thus, as chapter 73 confides, even the sage treats some things as difficult.